barryclark/jekyll-now/_posts/2019-8-7-Deploy-AWS-dashboard.md

 eb create
 {% endhighlight %}

-enter the environment name, and DNS NAME. select a load-balancer type (use 2 which is a default for application)
+enter the environment name (for example your-environment-name), and DNS NAME. select a load-balancer type (use 2 which is a default for application)

 If the work is sucessfull, you will see the result in the updated webapp.